osp3/devsum/README.md

 3. **API calls** from frontend automatically proxy to backend
 4. **CORS** is configured for cross-origin requests

+## 🤝 Contributing

+For detailed information about our Git workflow, branch management, code review process, and contribution guidelines, please see our **[GitHub Workflow Guide](GITHUB_WORKFLOW.md)**.

 ## 📁 Adding New Features

 ### Frontend